Subject Source: Library of Congress Subject Headings

 Collection Number: A&M.0311

-Overview Includes correspondence, accounts, legal papers, pamphlets, and clippings.
-Correspondence (1863-1889) is mostly comprised of letters from Hu Maxwell, California, to Mrs. S.J.
+Scope and Contents Papers of the Maxwell family, including correspondence, accounts, legal papers, pamphlets, and clippings.
+Correspondence (1863-1889) is comprised mostly of letters from Hu Maxwell, California, to Mrs. S.J.
 Maxwell.
 Subjects include mining, schools, size and social conditions of towns, ranches, weather and crop conditions, geographical oddities, Maxwell's personal living conditions, and his intentions concerning history publications.
-Other items include account book of Captain James L. White, showing military supplies issued...
+Other items include account book of Captain James L. White,...

 Dates: 1851-1929, undated